COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.md

 together".
 As an added benefit, you can later add further items of this type with no change to your ontology.

-    > Example: Ion chambers used at synchrotrons have sensitivity to
-    > the X-ray beam running through them tuned by adjusting the gas
-    > mix of gases in them.
-Our initial idea is "detector name"
-    > "first gas" "first gas percent" "second gas" "second gas
-    > percent".
-However, the gases and gas percentages are of the
-    > same type, and we could imagine a situation where three or more
-    > gases are used.
-So we change the ontology to "detector name"
-    > "gas mix id" "gas percentage" and "detector gas mix id".
-We can
-    > now record the same information, and express as many gases and
-    > gas combinations as we wish.
-See the example above for how this
-    > appears in practice.
+\begin{testexample}[Ionisation chamber gases]
+ Example: Ion chambers used at synchrotrons have sensitivity to the X-ray beam running through them tuned by adjusting the gas mix of gases in them.
+Our initial idea is "detector name" "first gas" "first gas percent" "second gas" "second gas percent".
+However, the gases and gas percentages are of the same type, and we could imagine a situation where three or more gases are used.
+So we change the ontology to "detector name" "gas mix id" "gas percentage" and "detector gas mix id".
+We can now record the same information, and express as many gases and gas combinations as we wish.
+See the example above for how this appears in practice.
+\end{testexample}

 4. Units.
 Some file formats offer structures that allow the file writer to specify units.
 Avoid using these as they create